• Skip to main content

 For example, any large or medium sized company that makes use of Windows computers to run or manage its business will have multiple departments, sections, project groups using a large number of workstations and mobile computers.

-In such a complex scenario, System administrators can make use of the User Group feature in Windows to simplify the process of managing multiple computer users belonging to different departments, sections and project teams.
+In such a complex scenario, System Administrators can make use of the User Group feature in Windows to simplify the process of managing multiple computer users belonging to different departments, sections and project teams.

-Instead of manually configuring settings for New User Accounts, System administrators can simply add New Employees to Existing User Groups and this way New User Accounts will automatically inherit the privileges and security settings of their assigned User Group.
+Instead of manually configuring settings for New User Accounts, System Admins can simply add New Employees to Existing User Groups and this way New User Accounts will automatically inherit the privileges and security settings of their assigned User Group.

-View, Edit, Manage Existing User Groups
+How to View, Edit, Manage User Groups

 In order to View, Edit or Manage existing user Groups, you need to be logged in with an Admin User Account.

-In a Group scenario, Network Administrators are usually placed in the Admin User Group and any Network Administrator with a User Account in the Admin Group will be in a position to View, Modify and Manage other Users Groups
+In a Group scenario, Network Administrators are usually placed in Admin User Group and any Network Administrator with a User Account in the Admin Group will be in a position to View, Modify and Manage other Users Groups

 Follow the steps below to find out whether or not you belong to a User Group and to which User Group your User Account belongs to.